-The mojito is a traditional Cuban highball, and while rumored to be a drink favored of the author, Ernest Hemingway, it’s never been proven.
-It seems the story behind Hemingway and the mojito is a tall tale to attract visitors and to sell drinks.
+The Mojito is a traditional Cuban highball, and while rumored to be a drink favored by the author Ernest Hemingway, it’s never been proven.
+It seems the story behind Hemingway and the Mojito is a tall tale to attract visitors and to sell drinks.
 Isn’t every origin story behind a drink designed to sell more of the original anyway?

-Whether Hemingway ever had a mojito or even liked it, doesn’t matter.
-With a low alcohol content, this refreshing cocktail has found popularity in the summertime for its refreshing combination of sweetness, citrus, and mint flavors.
-The invigorating flavor says summer and stimulates the palate.
-It’s perfect for barbecues and evenings on the beach.
+Whether Hemingway ever had a Mojito or even liked it, doesn’t matter.
+With a low alcohol content, this refreshing cocktail gains popularity in the summertime for its refreshing combination of sweetness, citrus, and mint flavors.
+The exhilarating flavor says summer and stimulates the palate, too.
+The Mojito serves up a perfect pairing with barbecues and evenings at the beach.

 Lime wedges and mint leaves garnish an ice filled glass of Mojito.

-Although born in Cuba, the exact origin of the Mojito is under debate with roots as early as 1586.
+Although born in Cuba, the exact origin of the Mojito remains under debate with roots as early as 1586.

-A variety of recipes add fruit to the mojito for unique summer combinations.
+A variety of recipes add fruit to the Mojito for unique summer combinations.
 The already refreshing beverage lends itself to being mixed in large pitchers for serving a crowd or individual drinks for one or two people.
-Mixes offer the simplicity of just adding rum; however, the best mojito is freshly made with simple ingredients.
+Mixes also offer the simplicity of just adding rum.
+However, fresh, simple ingredients bring out the best flavor of a Mojito.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!